"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 And did your management team make mistakes when you started to let go?

 Yes!
 Of course they did!
 But whenever they did, we discussed their mistake.
 The first five months of letting go and accepting help were the most intense.
 Part of my work is knowing how not to get upset.
 It’s when you get upset that things go wrong.
-Instead of getting upset, I always choose to discuss things.
+Instead of getting upset, I try to choose to discuss things.
 Here in Bali, people don’t yell.
 It’s more civilised than in the West.
 But even here in Bali, there is pressure, and sometimes I feel like I need to get upset to get my point across.
-When I notice myself getting upset, I always ask myself, “Do I really have to get upset?”.
+When I notice myself getting upset, I ask myself, “Do I really have to get upset?”.

 What values underpin the way you lead your business and your people?